AnthonyAkentiev/anthonyakentiev.github.io/source/_posts/2014-04-27-scrumtrek-architecture-course.markdown

 # RESOURCES to get

-All recorded mp3 are available here (in Russian):

 All SPY photoshots available here (to ROTATE - just open in a new tab):

 {% img https://s3-eu-west-1.amazonaws.com/anthony.akentiev/scrum_trek/1.jpg %}